 EtherCAT is a highly flexible Ethernet network protocol that is developing at a rapid rate and growing at an even faster clip.
-A unique principle called “processing on the fly” gives EtherCAT a handful of unique advantages.
-Because EtherCAT messages are passed before being processed in each node, EtherCAT operates at a high speed and efficiency.
+A unique principle called “processing on the fly” gives the protocol a handful of unique advantages.
+Because messages are passed before being processed in each node, EtherCAT operates at a high speed and efficiency.
 The process also creates flexibility in topology and incredible synchronization.
-Outside of the advantages gained from “processing on the fly,” EtherCAT benefits from superb infrastructure.
-EtherCAT includes, among other things, a safety protocol and multiple device profiles.
-EtherCAT also benefits from a strong users group.
-The combination of benefits means EtherCAT is poised for continued growth.
+Outside of the advantages gained from “processing on the fly,” it benefits from superb infrastructure.
+EtherCAT includes, among other things, a safety protocol, multiple device profiles and a strong user group.
+This combination of benefits positions the protocol for continued growth.

-Ethernet application layers used in industrial and building automation systems are typically “low payload”, half-duplex application layers.
-An Ethernet message for an application layer like Modbus TCP, for example, may carry only a single register for a server device with little data like a valve controller.
-In small payload devices like that, huge slices of bandwidth are lost as not only small data packets are moved but those messages are only issued when the Client or Master device requests that data.
-Modbus TCP is an extremely inefficient example but the same kinds of bandwidth and payload issues can be found in application layers like EtherNet/IP and Profinet IO.
+Ethernet application layers used in industrial and building automation systems are typically low payload, half-duplex application layers.
+An Ethernet message for an application layer like Modbus TCP, for example, may carry only a single register for a server device with little data, like a valve controller.
+In small payload devices like that, huge slices of bandwidth are lost because not only are small data packets moved but those messages are only issued when the client or master device requests that data.
+Modbus TCP is an extremely inefficient example, but the same kinds of bandwidth and payload issues can be found in application layers like EtherNet/IP and PRFINET IO.

 Beckhoff, a German automation company, developed a fieldbus system called Fast Lightbus to correct the low bandwidth utilization problem present in other Ethernet protocols.
 This protocol led to EtherCAT which Beckhoff released in 2003.

-In 2004, Beckhoff helped to create a new group to promote the EtherCAT protocol.
+In 2004, Beckhoff helped form a new group to promote the protocol.
 Their efforts led to the EtherCAT Technology Group, or ETG.
-Beckhoff donated the rights to EtherCAT to the ETG.
+Beckhoff donated the rights to EtherCAT to ETG.

-The advantages of the EtherCat Technology Group alliance are numerous.
-The ETG is able to provide research and advancement of the EtherCAT protocol.
-The ETG also publishes specifications and papers that allow member organizations greater success in using EtherCAT.
+The advantages of the ETG alliance are numerous.
+It provides research and advancement of the protocol and publishes specifications and papers that allow member organizations greater success in using EtherCAT.

 In 2005, EtherCAT was standardized as IEC/PAS 62407.
-This standard is now obsolete, though not due to any fault in EtherCAT.
+This standard is now obsolete, though not due to any fault in the protocol.
 Instead, EtherCAT has been integrated into a number of other standards, a sign of its versatility.

-A single message is issued by the EtherCAT Master with data for all nodes.
+A single message is issued by the EtherCAT master with data for all nodes.
 As the message is transmitted around the ring and back toward the Master, each node reads its inputs and adds its outputs to the message.
-When the message arrives back at the EtherCAT Master every node in the network has received new input data from the Master and returned new output data to the Master.
-Without the deficiency of small payloads or messages targeted to specific nodes, an EtherCAT network can achieve maximum bandwidth utilization.
+When the message arrives back at the EtherCAT master every node in the network has received new input data from the Master and returned new output data to the master.
+Without the deficiency of small payloads or messages targeted to specific nodes, a network can achieve maximum bandwidth utilization.